pedro-moreira-ibm/agentic-ai-client-bootcamp/ask-hr/assets/hands-on-lab-askHR.md

   <img width="1905" height="956" alt="image" src="https://github.com/user-attachments/assets/4bb19e44-79ca-4b19-a6f6-ebaaeab9e207" />
 </div>

-Congratulations 🎉 You’ve reached the end of the workshop!
-If you have any questions, feel free to contact the instructors.
+##Congratulations 🎉 You’ve reached the end of the workshop!
+If you have any questions, please reach out to the instructors.